Install

 What "artifact" means

-Any finished deliverable an agent (or human) produced that you want graded against ground truth. v0.6.0 ships type-specific rubric packs for 11 canonical artifact types:
+Any finished deliverable an agent (or human) produced that you want graded against ground truth.
+The harness ships type-specific rubric packs for 11 canonical artifact types:

 Unknown types fall through to a generic rubric.
 Supported file formats: .md, .txt, .pdf, .docx, .html, .ipynb, .json, .mmd (mermaid), code extensions, plus images (.png, .jpg, .svg) via a vision-capable LLM call.
 Install pip install proofagent-harness[artifact] for PDF / DOCX / HTML / image support.